 The question of whether development of the apps would be done in-house or outsourced to an agency would shape how far in advance of development UI and interactivity decisions needed to be made and how we documented them.
 With an in-house team we could use dual-track Agile to collaborate with the software engineers.
 Outsourcing the development to an agency meant we would need a monolithic, detailed requirements document up front for the agency to accurately scope and price the project and changes after the kick-off would incur expensive change orders.

 We also didn't know whether the new apps would a hybrid or native app; this was something we wouldn't know for sure until we knew who would be building it.
 Without knowing the technology, we didn't have a clear answer what technical limitations the design would have to work within.

 Our recent work on the NetSpend servicing site a few months earlier meant that we had a lot of findings from user research and key platform decisions that we could leverage in the mobile app.
 To minimize our risk and still hit our project target dates, we took an agile approach with build-measure-learn loops to create a waterfall-style requirements document.
 We explored one to two flows at a time, tested prototypes with current customers, made tweaks as necessary based on our findings, then turn our focus to building on another area of the app.

 We could iterate quickly through paper sketches, prototypes, and content spreadsheets quickly and later turn them into medium fidelity, annotated wireframes.

-NetSpend, remarkably, was able to hire an entire mobile team—from manager through engineers and QA—by the start date.
-Once the team started, we were able to transition into a dual-track Agile approach.
+Remarkably, NetSpend was able to hire an entire mobile team—from manager through engineers and QA—by the project start date.
+Once the new mobile team was hired, we were able to transition into a dual-track Agile approach.